-Corporate activity during the first quarter of 2021 focused on pursuit of copper industry interest in our ion exchange (IX) technology and knowhow to recover scandium, cobalt and other critical metals from solvent extraction (SX) raffinate and other acidic waste streams in certain acid leach copper operations.
-In addition, we pursued Nyngan Scandium Project activities including scandium marketing arrangements.
+Corporate activity during the third quarter of 2021 focused on initial development work related to the Phoenix CMR Project, involving our ion exchange technology and knowhow to recover scandium, cobalt and other critical metals from solvent extraction raffinate related to the Phoenix Mine heap leach copper circuit.
+In addition, we continue to advance Nyngan Scandium Project activities including scandium marketing arrangements.

-Our plan of operation for the remainder of 2021 is to obtain copper industry partners for our ion exchange (IX) technology, and to subsequently secure offtake sales agreements with counterparties for those critical metals planned to be produced at participating separation sites.
+Our plan of operation for the remainder of 2021 is to execute the Phoenix CMR Project action plan, to consider additional copper industry partners for our ion exchange technology, and to subsequently secure offtake sales agreements with counterparties for those critical metals planned to be produced at participating separation sites.
 We also intend to pursue industry partners for our HPA recovery technology, and subsequently secure offtake agreements for the benefit of any participating HPA manufacturing facilities where we have direct interest.
-The Company continues to pursue scandium product customers for offtakes, either from critical metals projects or from the Nyngan Scandium Project product.
+The Company continues to seek scandium product customers for offtakes, either from critical metals projects or from the Nyngan Scandium Project product.

-We will seek additional funding for corporate working capital in 2021, and also for advanced development of an approved CMR Project or an HPA Project, once specific project targets are identified and ready for active progression.
+We will seek additional funding for execution of the Phoenix CMR Project action plan, for corporate working capital in 2021, and also for advanced development of approved CMR Projects and an HPA Project, in support of specific project targets and plans as they are identified.